 The BGSU Police Department maintains security of all buildings on the main campus and other facilities located off campus.
 University maintenance personnel inspect campus facilities and grounds regularly, make repairs, and respond to reports of potential safety and security hazards such as broken windows and locks.

 The Department of Public Safety annually employs students as Campus Service Officers (CSO).
 These students assist the BGSU Police with security of campus buildings and property.
 The CSOs are responsible for checking interior and exterior doors and locks of campus buildings.
 They monitor parking areas, provide vehicle unlocks and jump starts and escort students on campus.
 Using a department-issued radio, they are trained to report criminal or suspicious activity to the BGSU Police.

 University housing facilities are restricted to residents and invited guests.
-Only residents and authorized University personnel have keys to housing units.
+Only residents and authorized University personnel have access to housing units.
 The primary responsibility for ensuring that the exterior doors of a living unit are secure rests with the residents.
-All exterior doors of living units, except the main entrance or other designated doors, are locked at all times.
+All exterior doors of residential halls/living units are locked at all times.
 Door propping is a violation of the Community Living Standards located in the Student Handbook.
-Only residents or guests accompanied by a resident, showing identification, may enter a living unit after midnight.
+Only residents or guests accompanied by a resident, showing identification, may enter a residential hall/living unit.